david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 [n]
 ```

- When complete, the outputted text will appear similar to the following:
+When complete, the output text will appear similar to:
 ```
 Stub file for TensorFlow Model Optimizer extractor is in /home/<user>/cl_tutorial/cl_cosh/user_mo_extensions/front/tf folder Stub file for the Model Optimizer operation is in /home/<user>/cl_tutorial/cl_cosh/user_mo_extensions/ops folder